delta-io/connectors/README.md

 Read Delta tables directly from Apache Hive using the [Hive Connector](/hive/README.md).
 See the dedicated [README.md](/hive/README.md) for more details.

-## Flink connector
+## Flink/Delta Connector

-Use the [Flink Delta Lake Connector](flink-connector/README.md) to read and write data from Apache Flink applications to Delta tables.
+Use the [Flink/Delta Connector](flink-connector/README.md) to read and write data from Apache Flink applications to Delta tables.
 It includes a sink for writing data from Apache Flink to Delta tables, and a source for reading Delta tables into Apache Flink (still in progress.)
 See the dedicated [README.md](/flink-connector/README.md) for more details.

 ## sql-delta-import